Eatlocal are very proud to stock Mandys Horseradish, true artisan products, which are all made right here in Christchurch.

 All these factors contribute to the natural pungency of the plants giving the sauces their highly regarded, award-winning pepperiness

-The crops are harvested all year round on a weekly basis.
+The crops are harvested all year round every week.
 The plants take approximately a year to 18 months to grow.
 Once harvested they will regenerate for the following year.

 Horseradish has very gnarly roots which grow knee-high leaves in the spring.
 The crop is ready to harvest when the 'crowns' are showing above the ground.